-Let's write a very simple function that accepts one argument, a float and returns the sine of it using the standard math library sin.
-This does not need any new C types other than float so we don't need a .h file.
+Let's write a very simple function that accepts one argument, a Float and returns the sine of it using the standard math library sin.
+This does not need any new C types other than Float so we don't need a .h file.
+Notice that the type Float is capitalized, which means that is not the same as float.
+It is a compile time option to specify Float as either float of double.

 The first thing to do is to create a header.
-If you are using emacs and have loaded the appropriate emacs lisp files just type cntrl-meta-h.
+If you are using emacs and have loaded the appropriate emacs lisp files just type meta-h.
 A ten line header will be inserted and you have to fill it out.